Murder at 45 R.P.M.

-Murder at 45 RPM (original French title: Meurtre en 45 tours) is a 1960 French psychological thriller film directed by Étienne Périer and starring Danielle Darrieux and Michel Auclair.
+Murder at 45 RPM (French: Meurtre en 45 tours) is a 1960 French psychological thriller film directed by Étienne Périer and starring Danielle Darrieux, Michel Auclair and Jean Servais.
+It was shot at the Saint-Maurice Studios in Paris.
+The film's sets were designed by the art director Jean Mandaroux.
+It is an adaptation of the 1959 novel A coeur perdu by Pierre Boiteau and Boileau-Narcejac.

-Plot
+Synopsis

 The composer Maurice Faugères is dangerously jealous of his wife, Ève, who is a singer, and her accompanist, Jean Le Prat.
 Both of them believe he is hunting them down and watching them.
 When Faugères dies in a car accident, Ève thinks Jean is a murderer – and vice versa.